 Dangerous missions!
 Conspiracies and betrayals!
 Fast cars!
 Deadly weapons!
 Spy comics have an infinite budget for special effects and different locations, so they’re possibly even better than spy movies.
-Here are four of my favorites – hopefully you find something new and exciting to read here, or feel free to leave me suggestions in the comments, because I’m always looking for more.
+Here are my favorites.
+(Disclosure: Amazon links are affiliate links.)

 When one of the world’s top secret agents is killed, the evidence points to… a secretary?
 Velvet Templeton may be a secretary now, but we’re about to find out that she was much more than that.
 And possibly still is.